-In June 2016, we launched an incredible four-year partnership with leading UK short-break holiday provider, Center Parcs.
+In June 2016, we launched an incredible five-year partnership with leading UK short-break holiday provider, Center Parcs.
 Together for Short Lives and Center Parcs share a passion for creating quality family time.
 For more than 30 years, Center Parcs has provided short breaks to thousands of families, giving them the chance to take a few days out of normal daily life to spend time together and take joy in the little things.
-Through our partnership, Center Parcs staff have shown great enthusiasm for helping families with seriously ill children make the most of their precious time together as well – raising over £700,000 for local children’s hospices in just under three years.
+Through our partnership, Center Parcs staff have shown great enthusiasm for helping families with seriously ill children make the most of their precious time together as well – raising over £840,000 for local children’s hospices in just over three years.

 All five Center Parcs villages, plus their Head Office and Contact Centre teams, are taking part in raising funds and awareness for their local children’s hospices.